BartMassey/an-inordinate-display/inordinate.p.md

 * We will follow
   <https://github.com/rust-embedded/discovery-mb2>
-  which I am just finishing a big revision of
+  which I just finished a big revision of

   Specifically, the "Hello World" chapter does blinky